 In armed conflict and other situations of violence, sexual violence is a widespread phenomenon that affects mostly women and girls.
-Sexual violence is also perpetrated against men and boys; depending on the context, men may be specifically vulnerable to sexual violence, for example in situations of detention.
-The overall consequences are
+Sexual violence is also perpetrated against men and boys; depending on the context, men may be specifically vulnerable to such abuse, for example in situations of detention.
+The overall consequences are serious, and given that the stigma associated with sexual violence may prevent victims from coming forward, the true extent of the problem is often concealed.
+It affects not only the victims, but also their families, and often entire communities.